-How to Read Financial Ratios: P/B and P/E Ratio & Liquidity Ratios
+How to Read Financial Ratios & Identify Great Stocks Part 2: P/B and P/E Ratio & Liquidity Ratios

-But what are they, and what do they show?
+But what are these ratios, and what do they show?.

-Don’t fret, for we will explain it below.
+Fret not, because we will explain them below.

 Disclaimer: This post may get pretty technical, but we will try to break it down into digestible pieces!